How to Build CRUD API Using Flask MYSQL? – DevstringxDeepak Gautam

-2. MYSQL server downloaded and ready to run.
+- The MYSQL server is downloaded and ready to run

 We need to run the following commands to install the library: